-In the southwest Transylvania, one representative castle of the Middle Age stands.
-The Hunedoara Fortress, which became the Corvin Castle (or how some call it, the Hunyad or Hunyadi Castle), is one of the most attractive places to visit today in Transylvania.
+In southwest Transylvania, one representative castle of the Middle Ages stands.
+The Hunedoara Fortress, which became the Corvin Castle (or as some call it, the Hunyad or Hunyadi Castle), is one of the most attractive places to visit today in Transylvania.
 The Corvin Castle in Romania is recognised as being one of the biggest and most impressive castles in Eastern Europe.

 After years of longing to visit Hunedoara and get to see with my own eyes this breathtaking place, there I was, rushing through it.

 Because I’ve got there only 1h before closing time.
 But managing time is one of my assets when travelling, unlike my other time when I have no clue when it flies.

 There are many castles in Transylvania, but the castle in Hunedoara is a special one.

 Corvin Castle is a Gothic-Renaissance castle in Hunedoara, Romania, being one of the largest castles in Europe.

 Like many other parts of Transylvania, the Hunyad Castle is an inheritance from the Austro-Hungarian Empire and, in general, Transylvania is an intermingling of Romanian culture and the inhabitants of the area, who are Hungarians, Germans and Szeklers (or in Romanian “Secui”, who are Hungarian speaking population, who live in what we call the Transylvania area).

 For me, even the name of Hunyad Castle is hard to get.
 It’s this magical place in my own country, but still, it feels foreign.

 Here’s why Hunyad Castle feels foreign to Romanians.